JasperGrant/ASTBERT/README.md

 - **CUDA Out of Memory**: Reduce the batch size in the model.compile function call.
 - **Format error in paths.json**: Step 4 has been interrupted.
 Either rerun the notebook from the beginning or manually remove the last entry in paths.json

+## Acknowledgements
-# Credit to Yuci Wang for being my partner on this project
+Credit to Yuci Wang for being my co-author on this project